 So… again, what about time?
 The truth is there’s no easy answer here either.
 Your amount of time will depend heavily on a large number of factors: The moisture content of your cannabis, how finely ground your cannabis is – Are you using bud, trim or kief?
 All of these factors play a heavy role in how long your cannabis needs to “cook”.

-As a general guideline, start at one hour for coarsely ground bud and increase the length of time based on how thick or moist you feel your cannabis is.
+Then, as a general guideline, one hour at your desired temperature (more on that below) for your small buds is a good place to start for length of time.
+You can always increase the length of time based on how large the pieces are, or moist you feel your cannabis is.

 As much as we wish we could tell you otherwise, until more research is done the decarboxylation process is often more art than science, and the best way to become an expert is purely through practice.
 If trying to decarb kief or other powdery material we recommend keeping a strict eye on it from 45 minutes onward, as fine plant matter can quickly burn.